Despawn0/ACE3710/README.md

 # Compiling

+A makefile is provided for compilation.
-It is suggested that the assembler be compiled using the GNU C Compiler (gcc).
+It is therefore assumed that the user has correctly installed makefile tools and a C compiler.
-To compile, run the following command (this has been tested with O2 optimizations):
-    gcc -O2 -o ace3710 ACE3710.c
+Note that changes may need to be made to the makefile to meet the user's needs.
+The executable is compiled with the O2 flag set.

 Verify successful compilation by running the following:
     ./ace3710 --version